-- In an election year, if the current Chairman of the Council has been re-elected as a member of the Council, he shall preside at the meeting until a new Chairman of the Council has been elected.
-He may exercise an original vote in respect of the election of the new Chairman of the Council and must give a casting vote in the case of an equality of votes. - j Following the election of the Chairman of the Council and Vice-Chairman (if any) of the Council at the annual meeting of the Council, the business of the annual meeting shall include: - i.
-In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - k In the first meeting after the annual meeting of the Council, the business of the meeting shall include: - i.
-Confirmation of the accuracy of the minutes of the last meeting of the Council; - ii.
-Receipt of the minutes of the last meeting of a committee; - iii.
-Consideration of the recommendations made by a committee; - iv.
-Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - v.
-Review of the terms of reference for committees; - vi.
-Appointment of members to existing committees; - vii.
-Appointment of any new committees in accordance with standing order 4 above; - viii.
-Review and adoption of appropriate standing orders and financial regulations; - ix.
-Review of arrangements, including any charters and agency agreements, with other local authorities and review of contributions made to expenditure incurred by other local authorities; - x.
-Review of representation on or work with external bodies and arrangements for reporting back; - xi.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xii.
-Review of inventory of land and assets including buildings and office equipment; - xiii.
-Confirmation of arrangements for insurance cover in respect of all insured risks; - xiv.
-Review of the Council's and/or staff subscriptions to other bodies; - xv.
-Review of the Council's complaints procedure; - xvi.
-Review of the Council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998;
+- iii.
+Receipt of the minutes of the last meeting of a committee; - iv.
+Consideration of the recommendations made by a committee; - v.
+Review of delegation arrangements to committees, sub-committees, staff, and other local authorities: - vi.
+Review of the terms of reference for committees; - vii.
+Appointment of members to existing committees; - viii.
+Appointment of any new committees in accordance with standing order 4; - ix.
+Review and adoption of appropriate standing orders and financial regulations; - x.
+Review of arrangements (including legal agreements), including any charters and agency agreements, with other local authorities, not-for-profit bodies and businesses, and review of contributions made to expenditure incurred by other local authorities; - xi.
+Review of representation on or work with external bodies and arrangements for reporting back; - xii.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
+Review of inventory of land and other assets including buildings and office equipment; - xiv.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
+Review of the Council's and/or staff subscriptions to other bodies; - xvi.
+Review of the Council's complaints procedure; - xvii.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21);

-- 6. Extraordinary meetings of the Council and committees and sub-committees - a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chairman of the Council does not or refuses to call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - The chairman of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time. - d If the chairman of a committee or a sub-committee does not or refuses to call an extraordinary meeting within 7 days of having been requested by to do so by 2 members of the committee or the sub-committee, any 2 members of the committee and the sub-committee may convene an extraordinary meeting of a committee or sub-committee.
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES a The Mayor may convene an extraordinary meeting of the Council at any time.

+If the Mayor does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place, and agenda for such a meeting shall be signed by the two councillors.

+- The chair of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time. - If the chair of a committee or a sub-committee does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee or the sub-committee, any 2 members of the committee or the sub-committee may convene an extraordinary meeting of the committee or a sub-committee.

-7. Previous resolutions
+7. PREVIOUS RESOLUTIONS

-- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 6 councillors to be given to the Proper Officer in accordance with standing order 9 below, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 7(a) above has been disposed of, no similar motion may be moved within a further six months.
+- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 6 councillors to be given to the Proper Officer in accordance with standing order 9, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further six months.